girishji/vimcomplete/README.md

 # VimComplete

-#### A lightweight autocompletion plugin for Vim written in vim9script.
+#### A lightweight autocompletion plugin for Vim, written in vim9script.

 <p>
   <a href="#key-features">Key Features</a> •